-The Office on AIDS has compiled a variety of HIV/AIDS related online resources.
+The HIV/AIDS Programs has compiled a variety of HIV/AIDS related online resources.
 This material will be of use for psychologists, health professionals, students, policy makers and the general public.

 - The APA Office on AIDS features blog posts on the Public Interest Directorate's blog, Psychology Benefits Society.